Functional Programming

 Reading in multiple files

-The bind_rows() function can be great for simply combining data.
+The bind_rows() function can be great for combining data.

-map_df(bind_rows, .id = "experiment") # recall that modify keeps the same data type
+recall that modify keeps the same data type (here, a list).
+We want a data frame instead.

 See https://www.opencasestudies.org/ocs-bp-vaping-case-study for more information!